kldtz/static-site/README.md

 # Site Generator

-Code for generating a static site.
+Code for generating my static site.
 The content lives in a submodule under `private` and is expected to have the following structure:

 ```bash
 ├── content